Home » Staff

 What I Do:

-- Conduct and review operational fiduciary activities; such as accounting, budget tracking, and office purchasing.
+- Conducting operational fiduciary activities; such as accounting, budget tracking, and office purchasing.

-- Prepare financial, state authorization, student data, and other relevant reports; and provide departmental BANNER SIS/FIS expertise, support, and training.
+- Preparing financial, state authorization, student data, and other relevant reports; and providing departmental BANNER SIS/FIS expertise, support, and training.

-- Provide communication and public relations front-line support including website, events calendar, and social media.
+- Front-line communication and public relations including website, events calendar, and social media.